jashandeep-sohi/python-blowfish/README.rst

 To encrypt or decrypt data in CTR mode, use `encrypt_ctr` or `decrypt_ctr` methods of the `Cipher` object.
 CTR mode can operate on data of any length.
 Although you can use any `counter` you want, a simple increment by one counter is secure and the most popular.
-So for convenience sake, a simple increment by one counter is implemented by the `blowfish.ctr_counter` function.
+So for convenience sake a simple increment by one counter is implemented by the `blowfish.ctr_counter` function.
 However, you should implement your own for optimization purposes.